SPIS-Girls/timbre-tools/README.md

 ## In-Depth Description

 ### Feature Extraction
 The JUCE plugin is responsible for every image-dependent feature extraction.
 It periodically caputres a still image from the first available webcam and process it.
 The images is copied and resized over more manageable and writable data structures.
+The features are
+- individual color presence (extracted by bleeding the fundamental colors)
+- presence (which in the code is called slinkiness)
+- crunchiness (sum of the brightness absolute differences of neighboring pixels)
+- brightness
-The features are programatically extracted.
-Some of them are individual color presence (bleeding amount) and slinkiness (expansion of the slinky).
-The image is then resized one more time and fed to another object, which will run a FFT on the image itself.
+The greyscale image is then resized and fed to another object, which will run a FFT on the image itself.
 ##### Video Capture
 Each incoming frame is first resized to size NxN (where N is a power of 2) and then its 2D FFT is calculated.
 ### FFT Calculations